tinymce/tinymce-docs/plugins/autolink.md

 Note that this option won't convert incomplete URLs.
 For example `example.com` would remain as unlinked text and URLs must include `www` to be automatically converted.

-> Note: Pasted URLs are automatically converted to `a` elements by {{site.productname}}'s core code, not by the autolink plugin.
+> **Note**: Pasted URLs are automatically converted to `a` elements by {{site.productname}}'s core code, not by the autolink plugin.
 Therefore, behaviour and settings described here do not apply to pasted links.

 ##### Autolink plugin example